Simba (soft drink)

 Simba was a sugar-sweetened, lemon-flavored citrus "thirst-quenching" soft drink created by The Coca-Cola Company.
 The drink was named "Simba" (meaning "lion") in the Bantu language Swahili.
 The soft drink was heavily researched, test marketed in 1968, introduced nationally in 1969 but ultimately withdrawn in 1972 after sales did not reach expectations.

 Trademarks

 According to the United States Patent Office, "Simba" was trademarked by The Coca-Cola Company on January 23, 1968, as a trade name for "soft drink syrup and beverage made therefrom".
-The trademark was not renewed and expired on May 16, 2009.
+The trademark was renewed on September 10, 1988, but expired on May 16, 2009.

 "Thirst quenching" flavor profile

-After more than a year of market research, the Coca-Cola Company determined there was a void in the kinds of soft drink beverages then available - the category did not have a formula that was "a pure thirst quencher".
+After more than a year of market research, the Coca-Cola Company determined there was a void in the kinds of soft drink beverages then available – the category did not have a formula that was "a pure thirst quencher".
 Simba was described by W. R. Windmiller, then president of the Pacific Coca-Cola Bottling Company as a "tart, lemon-flavored sugar based drink... not similar to any other soft drinks now on the market".
 He said Simba had been developed by "a special team of the Coca-Cola Company's flavor scientists".